kundanpdl/mern-project/README.md

 cd ..
 ```

-Dependending on which directory you are in currently.
-If you want to check which directory you are in currently, you can use:
+Depending on which directory you are in currently.
+If you want to check which directory you are in, you can use:

 ```bash
 ls